goladivya/cs201-project/README.md

 ###  How to use it
-All the instructions are given while you are executing the code so it will guide you to the final output.
+All the instructions are given while you are executing the code  it will guide you to the final output.

 **Group Members**